I have begun the ancient and honored practice of yoga.

 Do I aspire to one day attain enlightenment and the transcendent state of being at one with the universe?

 I’m taking yoga because I have a spine that’s shaped like the maze in a game called Help Explorer Sam Find his Way to the Magic Talisman of Bloth.
 So I wended my way to Yoga Pagoda - which likely requires less wending than wending my way to the Talisman of Bloth - and signed up.

-Yoga Pagoda possesses an ethereal atmosphere and smells of incense that reminded me at once of the 60's, which unfortunately also reminded me that the only 60's for me anymore are the ones that feature Medicare in the middle of them.
-I had come to Yoga Pagoda to partake of a session termed "Gentle Yoga," the class that had been recommended for me as a beginner.
+Yoga Pagoda possesses an ethereal incense and Eastern music suffused atmosphere that reminded me pleasantly of the 60's, which unfortunately also reminded me that the only 60's I’m dealing with anymore are the ones that feature Medicare in the middle.

-Perhaps yoga will prevent my back from ultimately morphing into a Philadelphia soft pretzel and keep me tall enough so I can go on any ride I choose at Disneyworld.
-Time will tell.
-And should I also ultimately attain a state of oneness with the universe, well, that'll be pretty good too.
+Hopefully yoga will prevent my back from morphing into a Philadelphia soft pretzel and keep me tall enough so I can at least go on almost any ride I choose at Disneyworld.

 And should I also get myself on a first name basis with the universe, well, it’s always good to make a new friend.